icidasset/icidasset/src/Writings/building-blocks.md

 This is very close to the concept of _simplicity_.

-Purity in programming means that we don't want any side effects, or at least manage them properly.
+Purity in functional programming means that we don't want any side effects, or at least manage them properly.
 Or to put it differently, we want a function to always have the same output given the same input.
 For example, say you have a function that makes an HTTP request, you can't guarantee that that request will always return the same thing, it's impure.

 ![](/images/fp/impure-function.png)